Foreign Language and Area Studies (FLAS) Fellowships

 The application requirements are:

-6. Page 1 of the Student Aid Report (SAR) from the 2024-2025 Free Application for Federal Student Aid (FAFSA)
+- Submission Summary from the 2026-2027 Free Application for Federal Student Aid (FAFSA)

 For more information, contact the appropriate Title VI National Resource Center.